 - From May 2017 onwards, we will be working with the Botanic Garden to make and attach some 'proper' labels to some of the trees.
 This is taking a bit longer because we are all a bit snowed under...

-We will do something similar at Nightingale Garden and Rec/Park too over the Summer.
+We will do something similar at Nightingale Garden and Rec/Park too, probably in 2018.

 - We have surveyed the site a few times, including with the cubs (simple plan of possible planting areas).